HenryLie/hybrids-lazy-image-gallery/README.md

-# hybrids-lazy-image-gallery
+# Hybrids React & Vue Integration

-A bunch of random preloaded images with hybrids framework
+A proof of concept project to show how web components created with `Hybrids` can be consumed by a React or Vue application.